SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     one integration period.
 Can have lists within the list, resulting in multiple beams running simultaneously in the averaging period, so imaging.
 A beam number of 0 in this list gives us the direction of the 0th element in the beam_angle list.
-It is up to the writer to ensure their beam pattern makes sense.
+It is up to the user to ensure their beam pattern makes sense.
 Typically beam_order is just in order (scanning W to E or E to W, ie. [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15].
 You can list numbers multiple times in the beam_order list, for example [0, 1, 1, 2, 1] or use multiple beam numbers in a single